 How much notice do you need before scheduling appointments?

 Most appointments can be made a few days in advance.
 Occasionally I can fit you in the next day.
-Many clients are on a schedule, and I provide courtesy calls or emails to let them know when their pet is due.
-On rare occasions I can accommodate you the same day.
+Same day and next day appointments are extremely rare.

 Some clients like to make the next appointment when the pet is finished, and I am still there, and that’s ok too.

 At times I may need a couple of weeks notice.
 I confirm with current clients who are due before I schedule new clients, so I appreciate your patience.

 I groom Tuesday through Saturday.
 I do not make evening appointments.
 There are times when I have just been running late, and have had so many requests, I may not be able to get back to you right away.
 The beginning and end of the week can especially be like that.
 Don’t despair, I will get to you, but if I need to confirm with current clients, I will do that before I can give you any dates or times.
 The more information you give me, the better I can respond.

 Email is more likely to get a quicker response than phone calls.
 Because of my schedule I can return emails any time of day or night.
 I try not to call after 8 pm, so if I don’t get to you by then, I will get to you the next day.
 Please see my Services, Pricing, and Contact page for the information I need.

 Also I need to know of any complications that you know of so I can be prepared, and schedule accordingly.
 Thanks in advance!